Tutoring: Disproportionate use of tutoring services

 In a 2009 research performed by the Institute of Education Sciences, statistics show that for the 2006–07 years, only 22 percent of students received tutoring services out of the 60 percent of those whose parents reported receiving information about the services.
 Conversely, only 13 percent of students receive tutoring services out of the 43 percent whose parents reported not receiving information about the services.

 Tutoring agency

 A tutoring agency is a business that acts as an intermediary between people who are looking for tutors and tutors wishing to offer their services.
 The term tuition agency is an alternative term, used specifically in Singapore and Malaysia.

-Purpose and function

-Tutoring agencies are commercial organisations, specializing in introducing tutors to students requiring help in academic studies.
-Tutoring agencies exist largely due to the problems parents and students face in finding a specialist who can help them with the study of one or more specific subjects.

-Some agencies contract directly with the client (usually parents) to provide service.
-The point of contact is between the client and the agency.
-Tutoring agencies may charge tutors a commission fee for assigning jobs to them.
-In India, Malaysia and Singapore, this fee would typically be a half of the allocated job's monthly revenue to a tutor.
-Jobs that are assigned for a short duration, for example in the case of last minute revision for an exam, may carry a lesser fee of around a quarter of the job's monthly revenue to a tutor.
-Some tutoring agencies do not charge commission fees for jobs assigned to tutors or students.

-Alternatively, clients may be sent a list of names of tutors who have pre-registered with the tutoring agency and then contact the names on the list to ascertain which tutors are available and, if acceptable, make contractual arrangements with the chosen tutor.
-At the same time, tutors are given the name and contact details of the client and are encouraged to get their call in first.

 Tutoring around the world

 Tutoring agencies are common in many countries including Australia, Canada, Malaysia, Singapore, the UAE, the U.K. and the U.S.A., although it is not regulated in most countries.

 In the UK, after much discussion in the media, a limited company was set up in October 2013.
 The Tutors' Association was previously named The London Association Of Certified Financial Analysts.